CommonsBuild/tec-info/wg-digest/🌾-stewards-2.md

 _20-Jun-22 12:18 PM_:

 I will post the Update to TEC Token Holders in the forum later today and @Edu - TEC Steward. will begin notifying Hatchers with DMs starting tomorrow.
-Here's the link: [https://docs.google.com/document/d/1D0lwEXWm37COQGU5aE9UpMNkjO1m-xP12jVPoMUxLHs/edit#](https://docs.google.com/document/d/1D0lwEXWm37COQGU5aE9UpMNkjO1m-xP12jVPoMUxLHs/edit#) @Tam2140 and I talked and we're recommending that this note come from all of the @Stewards.
-Let me know, ASAP, if you are not comfortable with this path.
-It's going up end of day today.
-Tks
+Here's the link: [https://docs.google.com/document/d/1D0lwEXWm37COQGU5aE9UpMNkjO1m-xP12jVPoMUxLHs

 Message to TEC Token Holders